iotdevicesdev/GGreg20-EpoxySouvenir/README.md

 So, by ordering this souvenir as a keepsake, you are also donating to Ukraine.

+## Package contents
+GGreg20_ES souvenir Geiger counter - 1 pc.

+## Instructions for use
+In our opinion, there are many possibilities for the use of this souvenir product:
+- Place on a table
+- Hang on the wall
+- Embedded into a surface
+- Demonstrate to colleagues, friends, children

 ## Easy Links

 ### Unique Vendor ID